Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Decision rights should reflect current organizational capability, not ideology.

-## The Real Architects May Be the Decision-Makers
+## Architectural Influence Extends Beyond Architects

 Organizations often assume that architecture is created by architects.